Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Description of the Trace Gas Measurement Device

-Prior to the development of optimization algorithms we constructed a reasonable filter selection, which we will refer to as \emph{SRON baseline}.
-As this initial solution we choose filters based on the sharpness of the spectral transmission features.
+Prior to the development of optimization algorithms, we constructed a reasonable filter selection, which we will refer to as \emph{SRON baseline}.
+As this initial solution, we choose filters based on the sharpness of the spectral transmission features.
 We used the second moment of the Fourier transform of the transmission profile to rank all filters.
-Filters with sharp spectral features would result in large amplitudes for the high frequency components.
-From this ranked list 160 filters are chosen with the largest second moment and this filter set is used as a reference solution.
-As this method is not likely to include good filters, the \upd{solution includes more than 16 filters.}
+Filters with sharp spectral features would result in large amplitudes for the high-frequency components.
+From this ranked list, 160 filters are chosen with the largest second moment, and this filter set is used as a reference solution.